Droplit21/Droplit21.github.io/README.md

 ## Improvements
 Add English language and UTF-8 tags by modifying index.html so that it looks like this:
 ```
+## Getting to Know Each Other
+Lonnie Phillips - Lonniepphillips@lewisu.edu

 <!DOCTYPE html>
 <html lang="en">
 <head>